-I’m pulling these breadsticks out of the archives and into the spotlight for a minute today, because, well, for one, they’re fluffy and soft and buttery and super yummy.
+I’m pulling these homemade breadsticks out of the archives and into the spotlight for a minute today, because, well, for one, they’re fluffy and soft and buttery and super yummy.
 Four things that breadsticks (and probably half of my favorite foods, if you really want to know) should always be forever and ever.
 Amen.

 The fact that they can be made start-to-finish in an hour is just a big, fat, pretty bonus.